dwsmart32/dwsmart32.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption text-center">
-    The dataset was also crafted with 55 diverse fonts from Woongjin's collection and the public domain.
-It contains 2 million unique entries with rich backgrounds and varied text styles.
+    The dataset was crafted with numerous fonts provided by Woongjin.
+It contains 2 million unique images with various backgrounds and text styles.
 </div>

 <div class="row">